fbpx

 Social Insurance Numbers and Termination of Employment

-A Social Insurance Number (“SIN”) is a nine-digit number that is needed to work in Canada and to have access to government programs and benefits.
+A Social Insurance Number (“SIN”) is a nine-digit number needed to work in Canada and access government programs and benefits.

-While a temporary foreign worker is on implied status and waiting for their new work permit to be issued, their SIN number, which is tied to their expired work permit, will be expired.
-This does not mean that the employee can no longer legally work in Canada.
+While a temporary foreign worker is on implied status and waiting for their new work permit to be issued, their SIN number, tied to their expired work permit, will be expired.
+This does not mean the employee can no longer legally work in Canada.

-Employers can legally continue to employ a temporary foreign worker whose SIN number has expired as long as the temporary foreign worker remains on implied status.
+Employers can legally continue to employ a temporary foreign worker whose SIN number has expired as long as the temporary foreign worker remains on implied status and meets the requirements.
 Employers should not take action to terminate the employment of temporary foreign workers who are on implied status simply because the temporary foreign worker’s updated SIN number has not yet been issued.
-This may lead to a wrongful dismissal claim and significant liability such as extended severance pay and bad faith damages (particularly for foreign workers who are deemed as particularly vulnerable given their temporary status in Canada).
+This may lead to a wrongful dismissal claim and significant liability such as extended severance pay and bad faith damages (particularly for closed work permit holders deemed particularly vulnerable given their temporary status in Canada).

 Employees should also be diligent in updating their SIN numbers and providing the new SIN information to their employers as soon as possible.

-If you are a temporary foreign worker and need assistance with explaining the legal merits of implied status to your employer, or alternatively if you are an employer who wants to understand if your employee is legally authorized to work in Canada, we invite you to contact Toronto employment lawyers Sultan Lawyers at 416-214-5111 or via email at mlahert@sultanlawyers.com.
+If you are a temporary foreign worker and need assistance with explaining the legal merits of implied status to your employer, or alternatively, if you are an employer who wants to understand if your employee is legally authorized to work in Canada, we invite you to contact Toronto employment lawyers Sultan Lawyers at 416-214-5111 or submit contact form.